by-student-2017/skprogs-v.0.2.1/README.rst

 - Parameters by different groups have been evaluated in literature [3]. mio seems to be the best, but this may be due to the small number of data points, N, or the small number of available elements.
 - Reference [1] states that an integer of 2 or 4 is often used for the "simga (=POWER)" value.
 We are currently investigating whether this is reasonable.
+- Unwanted bands are more likely to appear at the Fermi level in HCP than in FCC and BCC.

 - Currently, "ShellResolved = Yes" is set for Hf and later, but there are plans to change it from No to Yes for other elements as well.
 I don't know whether this will ultimately lead to good results.